The biggest question of the hour – is blogging DEAD???

 Hire a professional marketing agency

-Blogs today need to be engaging, written in the best visual format, include videos and SEO-optimised to get the desired results.
+Blogs today need to be engaging, written in the best visual format, including videos, and SEO-optimised to get the desired results.
 That’s challenging, especially when your core business focus is not digital marketing.
 If your current marketing strategy is not optimized, then it’s likely that you’re not getting the full ROI for your time spent.